 - Used with standard axle or jack stands, car creepers and wheel jacks (Photo 3);

 - Excellent for car servicing, repairs, cleaning, display, and also storing a car when the space inside a garage is limited, or where there is a risk of flooding;

-- Adjustable to match the width of a car, so may be used inside a garage that is barely wide enough to enter and exit a car;
+- Adjustable to match the width of a car, so may be used inside a congested garage in which there is barely room to enter and exit a car;

-- Portable, so it may be easily moved inside or outside garage, and easily transported;
+- Portable, so it may be easily moved inside or outside a garage;

 MR1® lifts for 4-wheeled Cars

 Three high quality standard versions of the lift are available for sale:

 1. The MR1 Classic lift - for small and medium size classic cars;